CTI-PROFILE-MEX · DATA: 2024-2025 · UPDATED: Q2 2026

 The Canada-United States-Mexico Agreement replaced NAFTA on July 1, 2020.
 CUSMA eliminates most tariffs on goods meeting rules-of-origin requirements between the three parties.
 Key provisions include: enhanced automotive rules of origin (75% CUSMA content requirement), labour chapter with rapid-response mechanism for workers' rights violations, strengthened IP protections, digital trade provisions, and a 16-year sunset clause with mandatory joint review in 2026.
 Canada and Mexico are CUSMA allies against US unilateral pressure but face internal tensions over Chinese manufacturing investment in Mexico that may undermine North American rules-of-origin integrity.

-Rules of origin: Canadian goods must meet CUSMA content requirements to enter Mexico duty-free — particularly automotive and manufacturing sectors.
+Rules of origin: Canadian goods must meet CUSMA content requirements to enter Mexico duty-free, particularly in automotive and manufacturing sectors.
 Verify tariff classification and content calculations against CUSMA schedules using the Canada Tariff Finder before structuring Mexico supply agreements.

 Full CUSMA guide